Request an Appointment with Our Dental Clinic Near You

 Are you or your teen interested in receiving cosmetic dental treatment?
 Our dental clinic near you offers services such as porcelain veneers, dental crowns, teeth whitening and more.

 Root canal therapy, dental bridges, dentures, dental implants and other restorative treatments are provided to patients at our Portage dental clinic.

-If you or a family member requires oral surgery, our team of an experienced dentist in Westend performs tooth extractions and wisdom teeth extractions at our dental clinic in Winnipeg.
+If you or a family member requires oral surgery, our team of experienced dentists in Westend performs tooth extractions and wisdom teeth extractions at our dental clinic in Winnipeg.

 Our dentist in Portage is dedicated to providing our patients with dental care that is specific to their unique needs and oral health standing.